| Company | Ingredient Name | ID | Comments | Naturality | Certifications | MOQ | Latin name | Treated part | Geographical origin |

 Botanical profile :

-The lemon tree is a tree of the Rutaceae family and the Citrus genus.
+The lemon tree is a tree belonging to the Rutaceae family and the genus Citrus L.

 Chemotypes :